Arpita-deb/Arpita-deb/README.md

 * I have a [Bachelor's Degree](https://drive.google.com/file/d/13pl9LYv8EpiuBGBiiQLjSSf4NcVgAQJQ/view?usp=sharing) in Electrical Engineering.

-* When I'm not analyzing data, I enjoy reading, knitting, and painting.
+* When I'm not analyzing data, I enjoy reading, writing, and painting.
 These hobbies help me stay curious, calm, and creative, which in turn helps me excel at my work.

 <br><br><br>